-Any programmer who has had to deal with dates and times understands that it's one of those that gets weirder and messier the deeper one gets with it.
+Any programmer who has had to deal with dates and times understands that it's one of those things that gets weirder and messier the deeper one gets with it.
 A while ago I got fascinated with why our date and time systems are so messy and how they got that way.
 Not only did I learn a whole lot of fascinating things, but I found a lot that reflected back on the world of software development and the way that culture and technology interact.

 So I decided to share what I discovered as a conference talk.
 It premiered at Detroit's self.conference in 2015, and has since been presented at Maritime DevCon in Fredericton New Brunswick, PodCamp Halifax, and ConFoo in Montreal and Vancouver.